 Projects have been practiced ever since the first human community was established.
 Plato writing the Republic, Michelangelo painting Sistine Chapel, Nikola Tesla’s designing the modern alternating current electricity system, Jorn Utzon building Sydney Opera House - all of them were the projects that moved boundaries of human understanding.

-People realised that using intuition and a mountain of paper documentation was neither efficient nor sufficient for running a successful business.
+People realized that using intuition and a mountain of paper documentation was neither efficient nor sufficient for running a successful business.
 Instead, they started viewing project management as a separate discipline, an invaluable methodology that will help them deliver the best possible results.

-They needed a well-defined, well-thought and more disciplined process that will help all the ambitious entrepreneurs and their teams manage a project with breeze.
+They needed a well-defined, well-thought and more disciplined process that will help all the ambitious entrepreneurs and their teams manage a project with a breeze.

 Project management is a huge benefit for everyone

 Every ambitious entrepreneur has high hopes when starting a new project.
 Diving into a new project can be highly rewarding, but it also means taking on big risks.
 How many of us have successfully completed our projects without spending more money or investing more time in it?